thomwolf/Magic-Sand/README.md

   }
 }
 ```
-Since the kinectProjector need to have control on the projector for the calibration process, you should be careful not to draw things on projector while a calibration is perfomed (hence the `if (!kinectProjector->isCalibrating())`).
+Since the kinectProjector needs to control on the projector during the calibration process, you should be careful not to draw things on the projector after the call to `kinectProjector->drawProjectorWindow()` if a calibration is performed (you can check `kinectProjector->isCalibrating()`).

 Magic Sand itself forms a simple example on how to use the main `KinectProjector` class to make a simple game.